fischuu/fischuu.github.io/lectures/IntroductionToR/index.md

 "Data obtained from [http://biostat.mc.vanderbilt.edu/DataSets] (http://biostat.mc.vanderbilt.edu/DataSets)".

-* the Datasets contain plenty of variables, we won't use all of them.
+* The Datasets contain plenty of variables, we won't use all of them.

 ---